 Youssef Ettourjoumene :

-Energy engineer from Tunis, I worked for 10 years on a purely technical aspect in the field of energy and currently facilitator and advisor in networking.
-I love to tinker, garden and live on simple things and am especially fond of arts and music in particular. i like cultural exchanges and debates and am born to serve others. this residency is two dreams come true in a single project, supporting the artists to enjoy the fruits of their creation.
+Energy engineer from Tunis, I worked for 10 years in fossil energy before starting this new adventure that is DAR MESO.
+I love to tinker, garden and live on simple things and am especially fond of arts and music in particular.
+I like cultural exchanges and debates and am born to serve others. this residency is two dreams come true in a single project, supporting the artists to enjoy the fruits of their creation.